tercenya/compendium/TEXT.md

    "key": "Sona"
 }

+Now we have everything we need to build the URL to some beautiful splash art.

+@TODO annotate URL

+And there we have DJ Sona. http://ddragon.leagueoflegends.com/cdn/img/champion/splash/Sona_6.jpg

 NOTE!
-Data dragon urls use the KEY field, not the champion's name.
+Data dragon URLs use the KEY field, not the champion's name.
 While most are identical, some champions have a key that is different from their name.
 In case of Wukong, the key is "MonkeyKing", which means his splash art URLs looks like: [http://ddragon.leagueoflegends.com/cdn/img/champion/splash/MonkeyKing_0.jpg]

 NOTE!
-File names for the art on abilities, passives, etc, change from time to time.
-Don't just blindly assume that links will work after a version change.
+Some images, such as the icons for skills and passives, require you to look up the entire filename in the API endpoints.
+Read the [documentation](https://developer.riotgames.com/docs/static-data) carefully to determine what you have to look up.

 ## A sample application

 ## Rate Limiting

 Riot has a fairly comprehensive explanation of [Rate Limiting](https://developer.riotgames.com/docs/rate-limiting), although the actual rate limits are located on the [API Keys page](https://developer.riotgames.com/docs/api-keys).
-Since their documentation is fairly through, and reasonably accessible, we're only going to cover the common pitfalls.
+Since their documentation is fairly through, and reasonably accessible, we're only going to cover the common pitfalls here.

 ### User Rate Limit